nodejs/TSC/TSC-Charter.md

 the candidates election.
 Elections shall be done within the Projects by the Collaborators active in the Project.

-Each Core Project’s Collaborators shall elect one Maintainer from the Collaborators on the project to serve on the TSC.
-There may be only one Maintainer per Core Project that shall be nominated and elected by the Collaborators within the Core Project.

 The TSC will elect from amongst voting TSC members a TSC Chairperson to work on building an agenda for TSC meetings and a TSC Director to represent the TSC to the Board for a term of one year according to the Node.js Foundation’s